DailyJavascript/DailyJavaScriptBlog/content/posts/mental-prep-for-technical-interview.md

 You can find some more rejection "rags to riches" type stories at [rejected.us](https://rejected.us/).

->**If you found this article interesting or would love to become a better programmer, consider signing up for free at {{< url >}} to get daily javascript challenges, code snippets and articles.**
+>**If you found this article interesting or would love to become a better programmer, consider signing up at {{< url >}} to get daily javascript challenges, code snippets and articles.**